encryptogroup/MultiCent/README.md

 Navigate into directory evaluation_scripts.
 This contains multiple python scripts intended to parse and process the generated benchmark data, aggregating over the numbers collected by each individual party.
+They assume that each of the displayed benchmarks have been executed at least to some degree, if this is not the case, you may get a missing file error.

 The plots are generated as follows:
 - ```python3 dataset_plots.py``` will draw the plots from Fig. 7 of the paper, displaying efficiency for different values D and different datasets.